-Character Finalists: Jeremy Spicer, Kerry Speckman
+Character Favorites: Jeremy Spicer, Kerry Speckman

-Mascots Finalists: Scampi, Ozzy Osprey
+Mascots Favorites: Scampi, Ozzy Osprey

 Jaxson de Ville has been with us through thick and thin.
 Good times and bad.
 By zipline, by bungie and by scooter, Jaxson has always been there.
 Just like the vigilante Bat of Gotham, he is our own masked crusader.
 Even in our darkest hours, we can all sleep soundly knowing our that our silent protector is on the prowl.
 When T-shirts need shooting, Jaxson will be there.
 When cakes need to be smashed in people’s faces, Jaxson will be there—queue the epic Batman musical score.

 CINDY PLATT, Grease Rags Clothing

 In these days of snatched-back hair and uniform-dressing, it’s easy to lose sight of the panache and savoir-faire that sartorial deliberateness can bring to everyday life—even if it is just running out to get your fake eyelashes trimmed.
 Grease Rags owner Cindy Platt takes dressing and coiffure to new levels—we’ve never not seen her spiffily turned out and, in turn, we are inspired to at the very least turn in our comfy flannel shirts for something with a waist.

 Reader Nominated Category

 JACKSONVILLE ZOO & GARDENS

 Favorites: Historic St. Augustine, The Beach